Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Simulation and Trajectory Optimization of a Hypersonic Vehicle

-and $z_+ = \max\{ z, 0 \}$; see \cite{HWendland_1995a}, \cite[Ch.~6]{HWendland_2004a}.
+for $r \ge 0$ and are extended on the whole real line by even extension.
+Here $z_+ = \max\{ z, 0 \}$.
+See \cite{HWendland_1995a}, \cite[Table~9.1]{HWendland_2004a} for details on these functions.
 We use the lengthscale $\ell = 3$.
 These kernels give better results than Gaussian kernels used in \cite{JRCangelosi_2025a}.
 Wendland kernels, unlike the Gaussian kernel, are compactly supported, making them well-suited for local corrections.
 Since we do not adjust the lengthscale, we chose it large enough to cover the domain of interest, so the samples never lie outside the support of the kernel in this case, but reducing the lengthscale could introduce sparsity into the Gram matrix $\bk(Y, Y)$.